markosluga/kolla-fountain/README.md

 * Feel free to change these networks to match your subnet ranges

+## nodes-multi.sh

+Required to run on the nodes (not the deployment one) in a multinode scenario.

-## deploy.sh
+## deploy-single.sh and deploy-multi.sh

-Once you have aedityed the files you can run deploy.sh since it simply runs the host-prep.sh, kolla-shaker.sh, kolla-maker.sh and kolla-post-install.sh automatically.
+Once you have edited the files above you can run the single or multi-node deployment script on the node of your choice.

 (c) marko@markocloud.com